paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-023-development-and-control-of-atomic-energy.md

 Subsec. (c).
 Pub.
 L. 95–604, § 204(f), required the Commission to retain authority under the agreement to make a determination that all applicable standards and requirements have been met prior to termination of a license for byproduct material as defined in [section 2014(e)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2014/e/2&num=0&edition=prelim).

 Subsec. (d)(2).
 Pub.
-L. 95–604, § 204(b), inserted “in accordance with the requirements of subsection (o) of this section and in all other respects” before “compatible”.
+L. 95–604, § 204(b), inserted “in accordance with the requirements of subsection (o) and in all other respects” before “compatible”.

 Subsec. (j).
 Pub.
 L. 95–604, § 204(d), inserted “all or part of” after “suspend”, designated provision requiring termination or suspension be necessary to protect the public health and safety as cl.
 (1), added cl.
 (2), and inserted provision requiring the Commission to periodically review the agreements and actions taken by the States under the agreements to ensure compliance with the provisions of this section.